Lörrach: Heads of city

 The chronicle of Lörrach reports of a Johann von Schallbach in the year 1366 as the first Vogt.
 The office designation of mayor was reserved for the local chiefs of the cities.
-The first mayor of Lörrach was Marx Christoph Leibfried, who took office in 1882, the year of the first German town law of the city.
+The first mayor of Lörrach was Marx Christoph Leibfried, who took office in 1882, the year the municipality was first awarded town privileges.
 He was employed by the Markgraf.
 Since 1956, the city head is the Oberbürgermeister, who is selected directly by the citizens.